-Solicited-node multicast address is IPv6 multicast address used on the local L2 subnet by NDP Network Discovery Protocol.
+Solicited-node multicast address is the IPv6 multicast address used on the local L2 subnet by NDP Network Discovery Protocol.
 NDP uses that multicast address to be able to find out L2 link-local addresses of other nodes present on that subnet.

 NDP replaces ARP

 As we know, NDP in IPv6 networks replaced the ARP function from IPv4 networks.
-In IPv4 world ARP used broadcast to send this kind of discovery messages and find out about neighbours IPv4 addresses on the subnet.
-With IPv6 and NDP use of broadcast is not really a good solution so we use special type of multicast group addresses to which all nodes join to enable NDP communication.
+In IPv4 world, ARP used broadcast to send this kind of discovery messages and find out about neighbours IPv4 addresses on the subnet.
+With IPv6 and NDP use of broadcast is not really a good solution so we use a special type of multicast group addresses to which all nodes join to enable NDP communication.

 Why is not a good solution to use broadcast?

 ARP uses broadcasts for ARP request to the broadcast MAC address ff:ff:ff:ff:ff:ff.
-That kind of message will be received by everyone on L2 segment, although only one neighbour needs to respond back with an answer.
+That kind of message will be received by everyone on the L2 segment, although only one neighbour needs to respond back with an answer.
 Others need to receive that message, process it and discard the request afterwards.
 This action can cause network congestions if the amount of broadcast is excessive at some point.
 And all this on IPv4 network.
 Imagine if we implemented the same ARP in IPv6.
-Average IPv4 L2 segment is a subnet with, let’s say, 192.168.1.0/24 subnet that will enable us to have 254 IPv4 addresses (254 hosts) on L2 segment.
-Usually in IPv6 a “normal” L2 network segment will use subnet with /64 which will enable us to have 2^64 addresses.
+An average IPv4 L2 segment is a subnet with, let’s say, 192.168.1.0/24 subnet that will enable us to have 254 IPv4 addresses (254 hosts) on the L2 segment.
+Usually, in IPv6 a “normal” L2 network segment will use subnet with /64 which will enable us to have 2^64 addresses.
 Broadcast between so many possible devices would kill our network segment, that’s the main reason broadcast does not even exist in IPv6 protocol and that is the reason NDP will need to use something better like multicast to get to all nodes on that segment.

 Just a quick reminder: There is no broadcast address type in IPv6, there are only: